oooautoclub/AuniteBlockchain/README.md

 * [FAQ](#faq)
 * [License](#license)

-BitShares Core is the BitShares blockchain implementation and command-line interface.
+Aunite Core is the Aunite blockchain implementation and command-line interface.
-The web wallet is [BitShares UI](https://github.com/bitshares/bitshares-ui).
+The web wallet is [Aunite UI](https://github.com/oooautoclub/autounite-js).

 Visit [BitShares.org](https://bitshares.org/) to learn about BitShares and join the community at [BitSharesTalk.org](https://bitsharestalk.org/).